Xilinx/dfx-mgr/README.md

 3. I/O nodes don't support zero copy.

-4. DFX-MGR is currently limited to supporting Zynq UltraScale+MPSoC and Versal platforms.
+4. DFX-MGR is currently limited to supporting Zynq UltraScale+MPSoC and Versal and Versal Gen2 platforms.
-It does not supprt Zynq-7000 platform.
+It does not support Zynq-7000 platform.